logsearch/logsearch-shipper-boshrelease/README.md

  * `monit.poll` - Gather monit process metrics (`boolean`, default `true`)

-## Notes
+## Additional Notes

-If you dislike the built-in behaviors (log file selection and `bosh_*`/`stream` fields) and prefer to manage all your own settings, you can disable them with the following:
+**Disable Logging Defaults** - if you dislike the built-in behaviors (log file selection and `bosh_*`/`stream` fields) and prefer to manage all your own settings, you can disable them with the following:

     properties:
       logsearch:
         logs:
           _builtin_defaults: ~

+**Kibana Dashboard for Host Metrics** - you'll find a [`hoststats.json`](./share/kibana-dashboards/hoststats.json) file which provides a good starting point for viewing host metrics.
+Upload it to your logsearch cluster and then access it using the following query arguments: `director`, `deployment`, `job`.

 ## Open Source